Resurrection (American TV series): Development and production

 In January 2013, ABC ordered the project to pilot status and in March brought in Charles McDougall as director as part of a two-year deal he signed with ABC Studios.
 On March 7, 2013, ABC released its list of potential hour-long pilot pick-ups, with the title changed to Forever.
 The title changed again after ABC ordered it to series in May 2013.

 On May 7, 2015, ABC announced that it had cancelled Resurrection after two seasons.
 The network cited low ratings as the reason for its cancellation.
 It was high-rated in its first season, but saw a big drop in ratings in its second season.
 Resurrection produced by ABC Studios was one of the biggest cancellations for ABC along with two other shows Cristela and the Ioan Gruffudd drama Forever.

 Reception

 Critical response

-Resurrection scored 60 out of 100 on Metacritic based on 29 reviews, indicating a "mixed or average" response.
-Rotten Tomatoes gave it a 52% rating with an average rating of 5.7 out of 10, based on 33 reviews.
+Resurrection scored 59 out of 100 on review aggregator Metacritic based on 30 critics, indicating "mixed or average reviews".
+On Rotten Tomatoes, the first season holds a 50% score with an average rating of 5.7/10, based on 40 reviews.
+The website's critics consensus reads, "With too much melodrama and not enough finesse, Resurrection is dangerously close to DOA."
+The second season holds a score of 57% with an average rating of 7.0/10, based on seven reviews.